mroshaw/mroshaw.github.io/Subnautica/settingup/software.md

 Don't forget to endorse the mods that you download and use from Nexusmods.

-Now, there are loads of other tools and applications out there that can be used in modding games.
-The ones I've listed above have given me everything I need to make the simple mods I've been building, but you may find you need something more, or something different.
-There's no right answer to what tools and software to use: have a look around, and find the right thing for you and for what you want to do.

-Once you've got everything downloaded, let's get it all setup and ready to go.
+Once you’ve got everything downloaded, let’s get it all setup and ready to go.